Nothing is more Australian than an Aussie Meat Pie, and these party pies are a must at any gathering. An easy meat pie recipe using minced beef.

 I love savoury cakes and this particular recipe is a firm favourite of mine.

 Given my New Year’s resolution to cook more vegetarian food, this has frequently been in the form of vegetable soups.
-After several days of eating rich food like Meatballs in Red Wine Sauce or Boeuf Bourguignon with Baguette Dumplings, a simple and soothing bowl of soup is a great way to restore the body’s balance.
+After several days of eating rich food like Swedish Meatballs or Boeuf Bourguignon with Baguette Dumplings, a simple and soothing bowl of soup is a great way to restore the body’s balance.

 But those who know me will know that I can’t just simply sit down to a mere bowl of soup for dinner.
 Maybe as a starter, but for a complete meal, I need something a bit more.
 Some bread on the side is a must, and this Rustic Bacon & Cheddar Bread is a quick and simple way to bulk up a meal.